MouseBiteLabs/ROM-Adapter-Boards/29F160 to UV EPROM/README.md

 The databus is controlled by JP2, for 8 bit mode or 16 bit mode.
 This means you can have a 27C322 act in 8 bit mode - something the original chip did not support.

+Version 1.2 added /WE pads via JP3.
+The right-side pad is connected to the /WE pins of the two ROM chips, the left-side pad is connected to VCC.
+You can wire the /WE pad to an external point to attempt programming the 29F160 on the adapter board.
+Otherwise, short JP3 with a solder pad.

 OSH Park: https://oshpark.com/shared_projects/Rcthkw3s

 29F160: https://www.mouser.com/ProductDetail/Alliance-Memory/M29F160FT55N3E2?qs=vmHwEFxEFR%252BPKObcaS0Aqw%3D%3D